How to Tell the Difference Between Fake Online Casinos: A Security Guide

 Check if the license is specified (MGA, Curacao, UKGC, etc.) and whether it can be checked on the regulator's website.

-If the license number is not clickable or leads to an empty page, this is an alarming sign.
+If the license number is not clickable or leads to a blank page, this is an alarming sign.

 2. Fake slots

-Fake casinos often use "hacked" versions of popular machines that are not connected to provider servers.
+Fake casinos often use "hacked" versions of popular machines that are not connected to providers' servers.
 They can:

-- simulate the appearance of the original game;
+- mimic the look of the original game;

 3. Problems with payments